Istanbul Food Tour – Best Local Food & Restaurants

 3. İskender Kebab — The Gravity-Defying Kebab

-Named after İskender Efendi, who reportedly invented it in Bursa in 1867, the İskender kebab is one of Turkey’s most theatrical and satisfying dishes.
-Thin slices of döner lamb or beef are arranged over pieces of freshly torn pide flatbread in a shallow copper or ceramic dish.
-Hot tomato sauce is ladled generously over the top, followed by an almost violent pour of sizzling clarified brown butter that arrives at the table in a small pan, hissing and spitting dramatically as the waiter pours it tableside.
-A generous dollop of cold, thick yogurt is placed alongside, and the contrast between the hot, buttery, slightly smoky meat and the cooling tangy yogurt is one of the great flavor experiences in Turkish cuisine.
-Order this at lunch when you are properly hungry — it is unapologetically rich and deeply satisfying.
+Named after İskender Efendi, who reportedly invented this dish in Bursa back in 1867.
+Thin slices of döner lamb or beef go over pieces of torn pide flatbread in a shallow copper or ceramic dish.
+Hot tomato sauce comes first.
+Then the waiter arrives with a small pan of clarified brown butter that’s been heated until it’s actively hissing, and pours it over everything tableside — dramatically, unavoidably.
+A cold dollop of thick yogurt sits alongside.
+The contrast between the hot, buttery, smoky meat and that cold tangy yogurt is one of the genuinely great combinations in this cuisine.
+Eat this at lunch.
+It’s rich.
+You need the rest of the day to recover, in the best possible way.

 4. Meze — The Art of Small Plates

-In Istanbul, a proper evening out begins not with a main course but with an extended, leisurely procession of meze — small cold and hot dishes that arrive at the table in waves while you sip rakı, the anise-flavored national spirit.
-Cold meze might include haydari, a thick yogurt dip with garlic and dried mint; muhammara, a smoky red pepper and walnut paste with Aleppo pepper and pomegranate molasses; tarama, a whipped pink cod roe dip that is silkier and more refined than anything labeled taramasalata in Western supermarkets; and enginar, tender braised artichoke hearts in olive oil with dill and lemon.
-Hot meze bring fried calamari, crispy börek pastries stuffed with white cheese, grilled halloumi, and spicy sautéed chicken liver with caramelized onions.
-The ritual of meze is as important as the food itself — take your time, share everything, and let the evening unfold at its own pace.
+A proper evening out in Istanbul doesn’t start with a main course.
+It starts with meze — cold and hot small dishes that keep arriving while you work through a bottle of rakı, the anise-flavored spirit that basically functions as the city’s official lubricant.
+Cold plates might bring haydari, a thick garlicky yogurt with dried mint; muhammara, a smoky red pepper and walnut paste with pomegranate molasses; tarama, a whipped cod roe dip that puts anything called “taramasalata” in a Western supermarket to shame; and slow-braised artichoke hearts in olive oil with dill and lemon.
+Hot meze follow — fried calamari, börek stuffed with white cheese, grilled halloumi, spicy chicken liver with caramelized onions.
+Don’t rush any of this.
+The ritual is the point.
+Share everything, order more than you think you need, and let the night go where it goes.

 5. Simit — The Soul of the Istanbul Street